NixOS/rfcs/rfcs/0019-maintainers.md

 ## Implementation of the script
-In order to [facilitate integration](https://github.com/mayflower/nixbot/issues/9) in the GitHub PR + Hydra work by @globin and @gchristensen, the implementation will consist of a python library and script.
+In order to [facilitate integration](https://github.com/mayflower/nixbot/issues/9) in the GitHub PR + Hydra work by @globin and @gchristensen, the implementation will consist of a Python library and script.